tkacak/tkacak.github.io/README.md

 - Exploratory Bi-factor Analysis with Ordinal Data
   - Journal : Journal of Measurement and Evaluation in Education and Psychology
 - Q-Matrix Validation in the Presence of Missing Data: A Simulation-Based Comparison of Multiple Imputation Methods (with.
 Asst.
 Prof. Mehtap Aktaş)
-  - Journal : The Experimental Education
+  - Journal : SAGE Open
 - The Differential Impact of Lottery Incentives on Measurement Outcomes in Paper-and-Pencil vs. Online Assessments (with.
 Assoc.
 Prof. Gül Güler, Prof. Dr. Meltem Acar Güvendir, Assoc.
 Prof. Abdullah Faruk Kılıç, Asst.
 Prof. Mehtap Aktaş)
   - Journal : Journal of Survey Statistics and Methodology
 - Does Item Wording Effect Change the Psychometric Properties of a Scale?
 An Investigation with the Warwick-Edinburg Mental Well-Being Scale (with.
 Assoc.
 Prof. Gül Güler, Prof. Dr. Meltem Acar Güvendir, Assoc.
 Prof. Abdullah Faruk Kılıç, Asst.
 Prof. Mehtap Aktaş)